CU-ECEN-5823/ecen5823-f20-assignments/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![peak_current_phone_next_to](screenshots/assignment5/peak_current_phone_next_to.png)

-8. What is the peak current of a data transmission when the phone is connected and placed 20 feet away from the Blue Gecko?
+8. What is the peak current of a data transmission when the phone is connected and placed approximately 20 feet away from the Blue Gecko?
    Answer:
    <br>Screenshot:
    ![peak_current_phone_20ft_away](screenshots/assignment5/peak_current_phone_20ft_away.png)